 Click on Select Ports option to configure the Virtual COM ports.
 You can select up to 256 virtual COM ports.
 COM1 and COM2 are normally physical ports, so will not appear here.
 The selected ports will be shown on the left top corner of the Configure screen.

 Selecting the "Connect to server" will allow you to enter IP address and port number.
-Enter the correct IP address and port number assigned to the Device Server.
+Enter the correct IP address and port number assigned to the Device Server and its serial ports.